ChrisBeaumont/soupy/docs/getting_started.rst

   ...
   NullValueError:

-However the :meth:`Node.orelse` method can be used to specify a fallback value when a query doesn't match:
+Fortunately the :meth:`Node.orelse` method can be used to specify a fallback value when a query doesn't match:

 .. testsetup::